Agriculture and the life sciences built North Carolina. We keep them growing.

 - Increases in the number and career readiness of undergraduate, graduate and Agricultural Institute students focusing in plant science fields

-- Number of plant sciences-related credentials or certifications earned through NC Cooperative Extension programs
+- Number of plant sciences-related credentials or certifications earned through NC State Extension programs

-- Number of NC Cooperative Extension-based plant sciences programs across the state
+- Number of NC State Extension-based plant sciences programs across the state